Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 STAR method in interviews

-Behavioural questions such as competency-based or values-based questions ask about a time you demonstrated one of the competencies or values required for a job.
+Behavioural questions, such as competency-based or values-based questions, ask about a time you demonstrated one of the competencies or values required for a job.
 Generally, the competency or values are listed in the job description or person specification.
-It is good practice to work out what skills or competencies they might ask about in the interview by studying the job description or person specification before the interview.
+It is good practice to determine what skills or competencies they might ask about in the interview by studying the job description or person specification before the interview.
 You can then prepare some examples.
 You may also find the organisation’s values on its website.
 Some organisations have competency frameworks that outline the competencies and behaviours required at different levels in the organisation.
-For example, the NHS, the Civil Service and The Scottish Government have their own competency frameworks.
+For example, the NHS, the Civil Service and The Scottish Government have competency frameworks.
 You may be told beforehand that the interview is competency or values-based but this is not always the case, so prepare examples just in case.
-I have had clients who have been told their interview is going to be an “informal chat” and it turned into a full-blown competency-based interview - so be prepared and expect the unexpected.
-In some cases, you will be told what the competencies are that you will be asked about in the interview.
+I have had clients who have been told their interview would be an “informal chat”, and it turned into a full-blown competency-based interview - so be prepared and expect the unexpected.
+In some cases, you will be asked about the competencies that you will be asked about in the interview.

 “Tell me a time………….”